peteroupc/html3dutil/doc/H3DU.ArcLengthParamCurve.md

 #### Return Value

 An array specifying the position of the given point.
 It will have as many elements as for the underlying curve.
-(Type: Array.&lt;Number>)
+(Type: Array.&lt;number>)

  <a name='H3DU.ArcLengthParamCurve_getCoordinate'></a>
 ### H3DU.ArcLengthParamCurve#getCoordinate(u)